Sunday, August 20, 2017

 Jennifer Taylor Home Lewis Collection Modern Bolster Hand Tufted Upholstered Accent Entryway Bench With 2 Detachable Bolster Pillows, NavyJennifer Taylor Home Lewis Collection Modern Bolster Hand Tufted Upholstered Accent Entryway Bench With 2 Detachable Bolster Pillows, Navy

-Divide the space up into two or three areas.
+Divide the space into two or three areas.
 Think about what your home needs and design your divided areas accordingly.

-One very cool trick when you're creating two sitting areas in an open space is to position a chaise or bench chaise so that it's accessible to both sides.
+One very cool trick when creating two sitting areas in an open space is to position a chaise or bench chaise so that it's accessible to both sides.
 Because the piece opens on both sides, it allows for people sitting on the bench to face either seating area.

 A Picture is Worth a Thousand Words.
-Below You'll find a Growing Collection of Pins that Feature Long Narrow Living Room Designs, as well as Long Narrow Designs for Other Rooms in the Home:
+Below, You'll find a Growing Collection of Pins that Feature Long Narrow Living Room Designs, as well as Long Narrow Designs for Other Rooms in the Home:

 Note: The author may receive a commission from purchases made using links found in this article.
-“As an Amazon Associate I (we) earn from qualifying purchases.”
+“As an Amazon Associate, Ebay (EPN) and/or Esty (Awin) Affiliate, I (we) earn from qualifying purchases.”

 10 comments: